hmrserver/LangBuddy/README.md

 ## Features

-- Interactive exercises for vocabulary building
-- Grammar lessons and practice exercises
-- Pronunciation practice with audio recordings
+- Pronunciation practice with video recordings
-- Progress tracking and performance analytics
+- Find Movies with their dialogues
 - User-friendly interface with a responsive design

 ## Installation